 We have all been in those situations where we are ringing up a transaction and the card reader, for whatever reason, will not process the customer’s card.
 This can be a real annoyance and so we are relieved when at this time, we remember that we can simply key in the card and complete the transaction.

 From the perspective of the payment processing company, there is always a certain level of risk involved when it comes to credit card payments.
 The processing company cannot actually guarantee that a payment is going to go through and so it must take certain precautions to guard against the possibility of fraud.

 To alleviate this risk, the credit card processing companies will set its rates accordingly.
 A keyed payment will be charged a higher processing fee because it appears fraudulent and will put your company in the position of losing money.
 You are also putting yourself in the position of having a potentially fraudulent transaction which will have even further financial setbacks for you.

 As you can see, the cost of keying in a credit card transaction is far too great to risk.
 However, there are times when a customer’s card will have legitimate problems with being read and you will have no other choice than to key in the transaction.

-Settle Your Terminal as Soon as Possible: A beneficial first step that you can take to protect yourself is to settle your terminal as soon as possible.
+- Settle your terminal as soon as possible.
+A beneficial first step that you can take to protect yourself is to settle your terminal as soon as possible.
 Most credit card companies have a set time limit of 24 to 48 hours to settle a terminal.
 Settling your terminal within the time frame set by your credit card processing company will help you avoid the higher transaction rate being charged to a whole day’s worth of transactions.

-Invest in a Mobile Card Reader: It is also a good idea to invest in a mobile card reader if you ever perform off-site transactions that would normally require keying in a card manually.
+- Invest in a mobile card reader.
+It is also a good idea to invest in a mobile card reader if you ever perform off-site transactions that would normally require keying in a card manually.

 If you take these simple precautions when it comes to keyed transactions, you will reduce risks and extra unwanted costs and have an overall more stress-free existence.